Calling for criminal investigations while your own questionable activity goes overlooked? All in a day's work for David Dewhurst.

 "Lt.
 Gov. Dewhurst was very generous with his time - he sat and listened and answered questions from our small group for a couple of hours...I asked Dewhurst what work is still left to be done for him in his current job - what would he like to accomplish that he hasn't already done in 10 years.
 He talked about our economic and financial successes here in Texas (for which he doesn't get nearly enough credit, and Governor Perry perhaps gets too much credit), and said that there is still a lot of work to be done just to maintain that economic prosperity; we can't rest on our laurels or past accomplishments," Cooper wrote.

 Disturbingly, Dewhurst is joined by both Greg Abbott and Rick Perry in courting Cooper's favor.
 In January, Abbott gave Cooper a 20-minute exclusive interview, and has thanked him for his support on Twitter.
-Rick Perry took Cooper and a small number of other conservatives shooting a couple in 2010.
+Rick Perry took Cooper and a small number of other conservatives shooting in 2010.

 Why are Texas' top Republicans openly courting a racist blog?